Dyan-Dev/dyan/README.md

 ## 💡 Example Use Cases

-- Build a CRUD API over your database in minutes
+- Build and test REST APIs visually — no backend required
-- Define custom business logic with zero backend boilerplate
+- Quickly prototype business logic for internal tools
-- Export a compiled Rust microservice for production-scale traffic
+- Share and collaborate on API logic
-- Perfect for startups, internal tools, or edge deployments
+- Host a lightweight backend API layer in seconds

 ---